Best Places to Visit in Ohio

 7. Berlin

-Berlin, in the heart of Ohio’s Amish Country, feels like a step into a quieter world.
-Surrounded by rolling farmland and horse-drawn buggies, it’s a place where tradition and simplicity take center stage.
-Handmade craftsmanship, home-style cooking, and scenic country roads define the experience, making it both grounding and uniquely memorable.
+Berlin, in the heart of Ohio’s Amish Country, feels like a step into a quieter world, surrounded by rolling farmland and horse-drawn buggies, it’s a place where tradition and simplicity take center stage.
+Handmade craftsmanship, home-style cooking, and scenic country roads define the experience in Berlin, making it both grounding and uniquely memorable.

-I found Berlin to be peaceful and enriching, a destination that reminds you to slow down, appreciate the details, and connect with a way of life rooted in simplicity and tradition.
+I based myself at the 3-star Berlin Grande Hotel for two days, and I found the town to be peaceful and enriching, a destination that reminds you to slow down, appreciate the details, and connect with a way of life rooted in simplicity and tradition.

 Amish horse and buggy in the late morning sunrise traveling over a bridge in the countryside of Holmes County